On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Several terminologies and the proof of Theorem

+This local function is a desired local function.
+For the functions and maps here, we can see that the fourth and fifth properties in Theorem \ref{thm:1} hold.
+For the fold map into the plane, the preimage of the origin $0 \in {\mathbb{R}}^2$ may contain more than one singular point, where other preimages do not.
+As in CASE 1, we can see that this local function satisfies the first three properties in the theorem.

-Last, to make the preimage at the point in the interior of the edge $S^2$ (a closed orientable surface of genus $0$), it is sufficient to consider a height function of a $2$-dimensional disc. \\
+We must also show the case where $0$ is assigned to the edge containing the vertex.
+To make the preimage at the point in the interior of the edge diffeomorphic to $S^2$, or equivalently, a closed, connected and orientable surface of genus $0$, it is sufficient to consider a height function of an open $2$-dimensional disk.

-Case 3 Around each connected component of the complementary set of the disjoint union of small regular neighborhoods of vertices. \\ Last, we construct functions around each connected component of the complementary set of the disjoint union of small regular neighborhoods of vertices.
+This completes the proof for CASE 2 and STEP 2. \\ \\ STEP 3 Around each connected component of the complementary set of the disjoint union of small regular neighborhoods of vertices. \\ Last, we construct functions around each connected component of the complementary set of the disjoint union of small regular neighborhoods of vertices.
 We can construct these functions as trivial smooth bundles. \\ \ \\ Finally, we can glue the local functions together by suitable diffeomorphisms.
-Note that most of local functions in the present paper are constructed as functions on open manifolds with compact ends and we can extend them to functions on compact manifolds with boundaries in canonical ways.
+Note that several local functions in the present paper are constructed as functions on open manifolds with compact ends and we can extend them to smooth functions on compact manifolds with boundaries in canonical ways.
 Note also that we can choose the diffeomorphisms so that the manifolds are orientable.
-This gives a desired function on a $3$-dimensional closed, connected and orientable manifold. \end{proof}
+This gives a desired function $f$ on a $3$-dimensional closed, connected and orientable manifold and we also have a desired isomorphism $\phi$ between the graphs by gluing ${\phi}_p$ in a natural way.
+This completes the proof. \end{proof}

 \begin{Prob} Find restrictions on the topologies of manifolds admitting functions of Theorem \ref{thm:1} satisfying appropriate topological conditions. \end{Prob}